It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 Osteoarthritis can affect one or several areas of your hands.
 These areas often include the tips of the fingers, the middle knuckle of each finger, the joint that connects the thumb and wrist, and the wrist itself.

-The joints that are affected to a large extent determine the symptoms that occur.
+The joints that are affected to a large extent determine the symptoms.
 These symptoms often include:

 - Reduced range of movement